Testing that a Local Optimum of the Likelihood is Globally Optimum using Reparameterized Embeddings: Introduction

 There exist general-purpose algorithms to address this question, e.g., simulated annealing and genetic algorithms.
 These algorithms, however, are rarely applied to high-dimensional problems because of high computational demands \cite{andrieu:2000,andrieu:2001,sharman:1989}.
-Stationary points of the gradient of the likelihood function can be readily found using iterative root-finding methods such as Quasi-Newton gradient descent \cite{nocedal:1999}.
-Once a stationary point is found, it would be useful to have access to a simple test to determine whether or not it is global optimal without knowing the maximum value of the likelihood function.
+Stationary points of the likelihood function can be readily found using iterative root-finding methods such as Quasi-Newton gradient descent \cite{nocedal:1999}.
+Once a stationary point is found, it would be useful to have access to a simple test to determine if it is globally optimal without knowing the maximum value of the likelihood function.
 Several such tests have been proposed for this purpose \cite{biernacki:2005},\cite{blatt:2007}.
-In this paper, the focus is on testing local maxima of the likelihood function in the context of high dimensional inverse-problems arising in signal processing and imaging.
+In this paper, the focus is on testing local maxima of the likelihood function in the context of high dimensional inverse problems arising in signal processing and imaging.

 Specifically, this paper makes the following contributions.
 Starting with the global maximum validation function introduced by Biernacki \cite{biernacki:2005}, we demonstrate that its mean is always less than or equal to zero when the likelihood function belongs to a generalized location family of distributions: distributions parameterized by a shift in location.
 This property provides the impetus for constructing a one-sided variant of the test.
-This generalized location family includes both linear and non-linear inverse-problems.
-Finally, we introduce a new approach for constructing application-specific tests based on reparameterized embeddings and provide a means of identifying useful candidate embeddings.
-This approach is shown to have performance advantages, and its computational efficacy is demonstrated on a physically motivated inverse-imaging problem \cite{leblanc:2018}.
+This generalized location family is relevant to many linear and non-linear inverse problems.
+Furthermore, we introduce a new approach of testing for the global maximum by expanding the parameter space to a higher dimension through a reparameterized embedding and defining an augmented validation function for testing local maxima.
+The augmented validation function can better discriminate between local and global maxima due to the expanded parameter space.
+We provide a computational procedure for identifying useful candidate embeddings that significantly improves the accuracy of the test.
+Significant accuracy and computational advantages are demonstrated for the application of camera blur-function estimation \cite{leblanc:2018}.
+In particular, when implemented as a multiple restart stopping criterion, the proposed global maximum testing procedure is shown to significantly reduce computation as compared to simulated annealing methods for finding global maxima.